devlopersabbir/sabbir-code-snippet/README.md

 4. Open `snippets` directory and if you want to add new **framework snippet** then create a new file like `snippets.java.snippets` or Make your changes, and commit them.
-   - Remember, don't forget to added your language tagname inside this array
+   - Remember, don't forget to added your language `id` inside this array
    ```js
    "snippets": [
       {